U.S.Avengers: Fictional team history

 When Advanced Idea Mechanics merged with the U.S. military to form American Intelligence Mechanics, Sunspot, under the alias of Citizen V, formed the U.S.Avengers with Cannonball, Pod (under the alias of Enigma), Squirrel Girl, and Toni Ho / Iron Patriot as well as Robert Maverick, the second Red Hulk.
-Their first mission puts them against the Secret Empire, who were planning to destroy the United States inside their floating volcanic island base.
-Red Hulk crash-landed into the Secret Empire's floating volcanic island base, hard enough to destroy it.
-They are later approached by a future version of Danielle Cage as Captain America, who tells them that her nemesis, the Golden Skull, came to their timeline to steal all the wealth.
-In Miami, the team crash a charity gala only to discover that the wealthy CEO's were kidnapped and replaced by robots.
-During the battle, the team manages to defeat and capture the Golden Skull, who was wearing a golden armored suit.
-Danielle then goes back to her timeline, with the Golden Skull as her prisoner.
-Red Hulk is later sent to confront and defeat the American Kaiju, who was attacking Europe.
-During the hunt, he encounters Deadpool, who was turned into a monster by mad scientist Dr. Vandoom.
+Their first mission puts them against the Secret Empire, who plot to destroy the United States.
+Red Hulk crash-lands into the Secret Empire's floating volcanic island base, hard enough to destroy it.
+The Avengers are later approached by a future version of Danielle Cage as Captain America, who tells them that her nemesis, the Golden Skull, came to their timeline to steal all the wealth.
+In Miami, the team crash a charity gala, only to discover that the CEOs in attendance were kidnapped and replaced by robots.
+During the battle, the team manages to defeat and capture the Golden Skull.
+Danielle returns to her timeline with the Golden Skull as her prisoner.